slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 package in order to mitigate [threat "C"].

 In our threat model, the adversary has ability to invoke a build and to publish to the registry.
-The adversary is not to write to the source repository, nor do they have insider access to any trusted systems.
+The adversary is not able to write to the source repository, nor do they have insider access to any trusted systems.
 Your expectations MUST be sufficient to detect or prevent this adversary from injecting unofficial behavior into the package.